 And what’s more, upon opening the carton, I could tell on sight that the eggs were different…bigger, bolder…and upon cooking them, I could see the yolks were bolder and darker, not to mention the aroma—they smelled like fresh, healthy eggs—and boy did they taste great!

-Now granted, they’re a little more pricey, running around $6 – $7 a dozen—but at around 50¢ each, and as healthy as they are, I think it’s well worth it!
+Now granted, they’re a little more pricey, running around $8 – $10 a dozen, or around $12 for an 18-pack (even at Walmart, which recently started carrying them)—but averaging less than a buck each, and as healthy as they are, I think it’s well worth it!